TrueSightDAO/tokenomics/python_scripts/reference_and_testimonials/testimonials/fatima_toledo_testimonial.md

 ## Context of Our Collaboration

-As the founder of TrueSight DAO, I've had the privilege of working closely with Fatima since June 2021.
+As Technical Lead of TrueSight DAO, I've had the privilege of working closely with Fatima since June 2021.
 Our organization operates as a decentralized autonomous organization focused on sustainable agriculture supply chain innovation, specifically through our Agroverse marketplace connecting Brazilian cacao and açaí producers with North American markets.
 This work requires constant navigation between:

 - **Traditional business stakeholders** (Brazilian cooperative presidents, farm owners, regulatory bodies)
 - **Modern lean startup methodologies** (rapid iteration, MVP testing, data-driven decisions)